Nonlinear-FOD/lab-client/docs/services/overview.md

 # Overview

-Read-only endpoints to inspect connected devices and locks, and to enumerate VISA resources.
+Read-only endpoints to inspect connected devices and locks, enumerate VISA resources, **and** manage the new per-user session workers (list them, restart your own, or shut them down when a GPIB script wedges).

 - Client: `clients.lab_overview_client.LabOverviewClient`